Russian fighter jet hits U.S. military drone over Black Sea, forcing it down

 But Kirby said this one was "noteworthy" because of how "unsafe" and "reckless" it was, in that it caused the downing of a U.S. aircraft.

 The U.S. State Department says it had engaged at high levels with allies and partners to brief them on this incident.
-They are also summoning the Russian ambassador to the State Department to voice their objections, and the U.S. ambassador to Moscow has conveyed a message to the Ministry of Foreign Affairs.
+They are also summoning the Russian ambassador to the State Department to voice their objections, and the U.S. ambassador to Moscow has conveyed a "strong message" to the Russian Ministry of Foreign Affairs.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.